Effectful Mealy Machines: Introduction

-\paragraph{Effectful machines} \EffectfulMachines{} are a natural extension of the \emph{bicategory of processes} that Katis, Sabadini and Walters defined as the suspension-loop of a base symmetric monoidal category~\cite{katis1997bicategories}.
-Most of the categorical literature on \automata{} has been separated from monoidal categories~\cite{colcombet20:automata,silva13:determinization}; restricted to the cartesian case~\cite{boccali2023completeness}; or expanded Katis, Sabadini and Walters' work~\cite{canonicalalgebra,2021canonicalalgebra}.
+\kl{Effectful Mealy machines} are a natural extension of the \emph{bicategory of processes} that Katis, Sabadini and Walters defined as the suspension-loop of a base symmetric monoidal category~\cite{katis1997bicategories}.
+Categorical literature on automata is varied, leveraging functorial semantics~\cite{colcombet20:automata}, coalgebraic techniques~\cite{rutten2000universal,jacobs2006bialgebraic,silva13:determinization,goncharov2020machines}, cartesian categories~\cite{boccali2023completeness}; or expanded Katis, Sabadini and Walters' work~\cite{canonicalalgebra,2021canonicalalgebra}.
 Finally, note that the term ``monoidal automata'' is also sometimes used to indicate automata recognising monoidal languages~\cite{earnshaw2022regular,earnshaw24contextfree}.
 Finite state automata can be given a finite axiomatisation~\cite{piedeleu2023finite}, but we are not concerned with this issue in the present manuscript.

+Moore machines may also be generalized as tuples of morphisms in a monoidal category, as done by Goguen~\cite{goguen1975discrete}, Arbib and Manes~\cite{arbib1975adjoint}, but also more recently~\cite{adamek2018categorical,urbat2020automata,kocsis2025complete,aristote2026learning}; these approaches usually rely on a closed structure to account for input labels and cannot easily express composition of machines.
+In fact, the composition of two monoidal Moore machines is a monoidal \emph{Mealy} machine unless the monoidal product is cartesian.